BradleyCodeU/bradleycodeu.github.io/_gdad/html/twinegamev1.md

 [Twine tutorial blog posts](http://www.ohiofi.com/twine)

   - Create a simple text-based game using Twine.
-Upload your HTML file here when you are finished.
+Upload your HTML file to Canvas when you are finished.

 Must have:
   - Title screen with a centered h1 title and some kind of [[Start Game]] link